 Ray Chase as Cyclops

-Ray Chase has a commanding presence as Scott Summers, aka Cyclops, succeeding for the late Norm Spencer who originated the role.
+Ray Chase is commanding as Scott Summers, aka Cyclops, succeeding the late Norm Spencer, who originated the role.
 His voice conveys his character’s leadership qualities and unwavering determination to protect the mutant race.
 Chase’s portrayal of Cyclops as a strong, principled leader is a fitting continuation of the character’s legacy established in the original series.

 Beyond his impressive vocal abilities, Chase also brings nuance to his performance of Cyclops, showing the character’s inner turmoil.
 He skillfully captures the character’s growth and development since the original series as he navigates the challenges of leadership and the complexities of his relationships with the other X-Men.